Skip to main content

 #

-Good deception isn’t just about the racket.
+Good deception is not just about the racket.

-It’s about what your body tells the opponent before the shot even happens, often without either of you realizing it.
+It is about what your body tells the opponent before the shot even happens, often without either of you realizing it.

-• Your body posture
+• Your posture

-• Your shoulder and arm preparation
+• Your arm and shoulder preparation

-• Your head position and the head of your racket
+• Your head position and racket head

-Not just in footwork, but in when you start moving, when you load your arm, and when contact usually happens.
+Over time, a rhythm quietly forms.
+Not just in footwork, but in when you move, when you load, and when contact happens.
+Your opponent starts timing their reactions around you.

 The Tempo Trap